Vaccinium stamineum L.

 Family - Ericaceae

-Flowering - April - June, rarely October - November.
+Flowering - April - May, occasionally reblooming October - November.

-Habitat - Acidic soils, rocky open woods, glades, ridges, in pine-oak or oak-hickory woods.
+Habitat - Forests, glades, ridges, bluffs, in pine-oak or oak-hickory woods on acidic substrates.